ronnieholm/Playground/GoDDDSample/README.md

 ## Deviations from pure DDD architecture

 - *Application layer Data Transfer Objects contains JSON serialization annotations*.
-Stictly speaking, adding these annotations is a valiolation of the architecture as Application is presentation neutral.
+Stictly speaking, adding these annotations is a violation of the architecture as Application is presentation neutral.
 The problem with Go, however, is that it has no equivalent of .NET's Json.NET library where one can declaratively specify how to serialize any object, e.g., change FooBar to foo_bar or serialize DateTime to a specific format across serialization of all